GLUG-PESCE/glug-pesce/_posts/2018-03-21-python-workshop.md

 date: 2018-03-21
 ---
 Welcome,<br>
-This weekend GLUG-PESCE is organising a hands-on session on Python headed by Abhinav working at JP Morgan.
+This weekend GLUG-PESCE is organising a hands-on session on Python.
 This workshop is an opportunity for students to be trained on Python Programming language and be able to design and program Python applications.

 **Date: *24th March, 2018*<br>
 Time: *9AM***